thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 dapr run -f .
 ```

-All three services will run at the same time and log events at the same terminal window.
+All four services will run at the same time and log events at the same terminal window.

 ## Next steps

-Congratulations, you have completed all the challenges and you can claim your [reward](../completion.md)!
+In the next challenge we will orchestrate the pizza ordering, cooking, and delivering process leberaging Dapr's Workflow API.
+Once you are ready, navigate to Challenge 4: [Workflows](/docs/challenge-4/dotnet.md)!